MarianaDwarka/marianadwarka.github.io/src/content/blog/approaching-ml.md

 They are often the same (e.g. RMSE for regression problems), but they can be different (e.g. Cross entropy and Accuracy for classification problems).

 ## Step 3 - Download, clean & explore the data and create new features

+Data is rarely clean, so this step is essential for success.
+It involves:

+* Handling missing or inconsistent data (e.g., imputation).
+* Removing outliers or irrelevant data.
+* Performing exploratory data analysis (EDA): Visualizing distributions, relationships between variables, and understanding the dataset.
+* Creating new features (feature engineering) that might improve the model’s predictive power.

 ### Downloading Data